Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Introduction

-\subsection{Outline and Notation}
+\subsection{Outline and notation}

 The paper is organized as follows.
-Section~\ref{sec:SA} presents the Markovian stochastic approximation framework and our general concentration bound.
+Section~\ref{sec:SA} presents the Markovian SA framework and our concentration bound result.
 Section~\ref{sec:q_learning} introduces the Q-learning algorithm and defines the regret for infinite-horizon discounted MDPs.
-Section~\ref{sec:performance} then presents the Boltzmann Q-learning and \seg~Q-learning algorithms, along with guarantees on their sample complexity and regret.
-Detailed proofs are deferred to the appendices.
+Section~\ref{sec:performance} then presents the Boltzmann and \seg~exploration policies, along with sample complexity and regret guarantees.
+Proofs are deferred to the appendices.